richardmachado/backend_w_full_readme_docs/readme.md

 `knex init`

-Side note- if your get knex:command not found, you need to install knex globally
+### --> Side note- if your get knex: command not found, you need to install knex globally

 `npm i -g knex` or `yard add -g knex`

-This creates a file called knexfile.js, this has defaults of development, staging (which we wont really use), amd development, we will fix production at deployment with Heroku
+This creates a file called knexfile.js, this has defaults of development, staging (which we won't really use), amd development, we will fix production at deployment with Heroku

+## Step 2 -